awilli1186/wee-website/source/content/v3/script/view/intro.md

   seoDesc:
 ---

 Views provide a powerful way to inject data into complex strings and markup structures.
-With a powerful API you can extend the default [filters](#filters) and [helpers](#helpers) for infinite possibilities.
+With a powerful API you can extend the default [helpers](#helpers) for infinite possibilities.